icsadvprj/ICS-Advisory-Project/README.md

 While some of this dataset may seem duplicative of CVE data, CISA ICS-CERT Advisories have been providing additional insight that is not provided in a CVE such as Vendor Headquarter locations, Product distributions, and Critical Infrastructure sectors for each vendor product that is valuable to Security and Industry researchers.
 This data begins to allow us a way to view vulnerabilities across infrastructures, but as you will see, the data still requires work.
 Part of this effort will be clean-up the Critical infrastructure data to allow filter down to specfic industry sectors such as Energy, Water and Wastewater Treatment, Transportation, and more.

-This is a community effort: please contact ICSAdvisoryproject@gmail.com if you are interested in contributing to improve, expand, maintain, and protect this data source.
+This is a community effort: please contact ICSAdvisoryproject@gmail.com if you are interested in contributing or supporting the improvement, expansion, maintenance, and protection of this data source.

+To view the ICS Advisory Project: ICS-CERT Advisory Dashboard click [Here](https://datastudio.google.com/reporting/f0d99ae7-c75b-4fdd-9951-8ecada5aee5e).

 ## Disclaimer ##
 - This repository will focus solely on providing ICS-CERT Advisory data formated in a way that can quickly help organizations look for vulnerabilities identified specific to Vendors/Products used in OT/ICS environments.